toto88/sysadmin-kb/Simple_SSH_Deny/READ.md

 The tool steps is very simple and have any other features like ( fail2ban).
-You could install it under a system that have customer support without any hurdle, because unlike Fail2ban there is no need to install 3rd repository.
+You could install it under a system that have customer support (i.e redhat ) without any hurdle, because unlike Fail2ban there is no need to install 3rd repository( i.e epel ).